 - (1) For purposes of this example, the tax calculation has been simplified.
-The hypothetical book pre-tax earnings amount, not considering timing differences, is assumed to equal taxable income in China. - (2) Under the terms of VIE agreements, our PRC subsidiaries may charge the VIEs for services provided to VIEs.
-These service fees shall be recognized as expenses of the VIEs, with a corresponding amount as service income by our PRC subsidiaries and eliminate in consolidation.
-For income tax purposes, our PRC subsidiaries and VIEs file income tax returns on a separate company basis.
-The service fees paid are recognized as a tax deduction by the VIEs and as income by our PRC subsidiaries and are tax neutral. - (3) Certain of our subsidiaries and VIEs qualifies for a 15% preferential income tax rate in China.
+The hypothetical book pre-tax earnings amount, not considering timing differences, is assumed to equal taxable income in China. - (2) Under the terms of VIE agreements, our subsidiaries in mainland China may charge the VIEs for services provided to VIEs.
+These service fees shall be recognized as expenses of the VIEs, with a corresponding amount as service income by our subsidiaries in mainland China and eliminate in consolidation.
+For income tax purposes, our subsidiaries and VIEs in mainland China file income tax returns on a separate company basis.
+The service fees paid are recognized as a tax deduction by the VIEs and as income by our subsidiaries in mainland China and are tax neutral. - (3) Certain of our subsidiaries and VIEs qualifies for a 15% preferential income tax rate in China.
 However, such rate is subject to qualification, is temporary in nature, and may not be available in a future period when distributions are paid.
-For purposes of this hypothetical example, the table above reflects a maximum tax scenario under which the full statutory rate would be effective. - (4) The PRC Enterprise Income Tax Law imposes a withholding income tax of 10% on dividends distributed by a foreign invested enterprise, or FIE, to its immediate holding company outside of China.
+For purposes of this hypothetical example, the table above reflects a maximum tax scenario under which the full statutory rate would be effective.

+(4) The PRC Enterprise Income Tax Law imposes a withholding income tax of 10% on dividends distributed by a foreign invested enterprise, or FIE, to its immediate holding company outside of China.
 A lower withholding income tax rate of 5% is applied if the FIE's immediate holding company is registered in Hong Kong or other jurisdictions that have a tax treaty arrangement with China, subject to a qualification review at the time of the distribution.
 For purposes of this hypothetical example, the table above assumes a maximum tax scenario under which the full withholding tax would be applied.

-The table above has been prepared under the assumption that all profits of the VIEs will be distributed as fees to our PRC subsidiaries under tax neutral contractual arrangements.
-If, in the future, the accumulated earnings of the VIEs exceed the service fees paid to our PRC subsidiaries (or if the current and contemplated fee structure between the intercompany entities is determined to be nonsubstantive and disallowed by Chinese tax authorities), the VIEs could make a non-deductible transfer to our PRC subsidiaries for the amounts of the stranded cash in the VIEs.
-This would result in such transfer being non-deductible expenses for the VIEs but still taxable income for the PRC subsidiaries.
+The table above has been prepared under the assumption that all profits of the VIEs will be distributed as fees to our subsidiaries in mainland China under tax neutral contractual arrangements.
+If, in the future, the accumulated earnings of the VIEs exceed the service fees paid to our subsidiaries in mainland China (or if the current and contemplated fee structure between the intercompany entities is determined to be nonsubstantive and disallowed by Chinese tax authorities), the VIEs could make a non-deductible transfer to our subsidiaries in mainland China for the amounts of the stranded cash in the VIEs.
+This would result in such transfer being non-deductible expenses for the VIEs but still taxable income for the subsidiaries in mainland China.

-Under PRC laws and regulations, we are subject to restrictions on foreign exchange and cross-border cash transfers, including to U.S. investors.
+Under laws and regulations of mainland China, we are subject to restrictions on foreign exchange and cross-border cash transfers, including to U.S. investors.
 Our ability to distribute earnings to the holding company and U.S. investors is also limited.
-We are a Cayman Islands holding company and we may rely on dividends and other distributions on equity paid by our PRC subsidiaries, which in turn relies on consulting and other fees paid to us by the consolidated affiliated entities, for our cash and financing requirements, including the funds necessary to pay dividends and other cash distributions to our shareholders and service any debt we may incur.
-When any of our PRC subsidiaries incurs debt on its own behalf, the instruments governing the debt may restrict its ability to pay dividends or make other distributions to us.
+We are a Cayman Islands holding company and we may rely on dividends and other distributions on equity paid by our subsidiaries in mainland China, which in turn relies on consulting and other fees paid to us by the consolidated affiliated entities, for our cash and financing requirements, including the funds necessary to pay dividends and other cash distributions to our shareholders and service any debt we may incur.
+When any of our subsidiaries in mainland China incurs debt on its own behalf, the instruments governing the debt may restrict its ability to pay dividends or make other distributions to us.